Skip to Content

 thread weight for general sewing

-Here’s your thread weight guide for general sewing success:
+Here’s your essential thread weight guide for general sewing:

-2. 50 weight thread reduces bulk in seams while providing adequate strength
+2. 50 weight thread offers finer seams while maintaining adequate strength for most applications

 Thread Weight for Heavy-Duty Projects